oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

    fi
    ```

- - You can use a WebLogic Server Kubernetes Operator sample script that invokes
+ - You can use a WebLogic Kubernetes Operator sample script that invokes
    the same commands that are described in the previous bulleted item.
    - See `patch-restart-version.sh` and `patch-introspect-version.sh` in
      the `kubernetes/samples/scripts/create-weblogic-domain/model-in-image/utils/`